XinjieZ9/Signal-Based-Wind-Turbine-Fault-Prediction-and-Modeling/README.md

 # Signal-Based Wind Turbine Fault Prediction and Modeling

-This project focuses on **wind turbine fault prediction and performance modeling** using SCADA (Supervisory Control and Data Acquisition) data.
+This project focuses on **wind turbine fault prediction and performance modeling** using SCADA data.

 ## Data Description